Category Archives: Uncategorized

 For more information about Service Dogs please visit ADA.gov or servicedogcentral.org For more information about the author and her Service Dog in Training, please visit Facebook.com/SaxontheStafford.

-Last weekend at the Oakland CatVidFest, a very nice couple came up to the ODOG table.
-They just moved to Oakland from the East Coast, and suggested that we pull together a map of dog parks for our website.
-We thought that was a great idea!
+For a list of places to go with your dog, please visit our map of dog parks.
 In addition to the few fenced dog parks in Oakland, we added in the great unfenced options.
 We also included a few of the dog-friendly bars and restaurants that we knew of.
 We’re pretty sure we missed some of each of those categories, so please let us know!
 Drop us a line if you know of any other off-leash parks or trails, or dog-friendly bars and restaurants.